 - Excessive Shyness

-Fear of rejection by others motivates us to avoid the risk of interaction with others.
+Fear of rejection by others may motivate a person to avoid the risk of interaction with others.

 - Difficulty in Loving Others

-“Thou shalt love thy neighbor as thyself” (Matthew 19:19).
-If we cannot accept our design and love ourselves in the right way, we will have difficulty loving others.
+“Thou shalt love thy neighbour as thyself” (Matthew 19:19).
+If a person cannot accept his design and love himself in the right way, he will have difficulty loving others.

 Complaints about unchangeable physical features, abilities, parentage, and social heritage are indications of self-rejection.

 While one’s appearance should be socially acceptable in the areas of cleanliness and modesty, overattention on such matters may be an attempt to cover up or compensate for physical features that are perceived as shortcomings or unwanted in our lives.

 Many people have said, “I hate myself!”
 They may be referring to their words or actions in the past, in which case they should discern whether they are feeling conviction from the Holy Spirit or condemnation from Satan.
-However, they may be referring to their whole being.
-In the latter case, their final hatred will be directed toward the One Who made them.
+However, they may be referring to their whole being, in which case their hatred is ultimately directed toward the One Who made them.

-It is healthy to want to do our best, but we need a good balance between the time expended outweighs the value of the accomplishment.
+It is healthy to want to do our best, but we need a good balance between the time expended and the value of the accomplishment.
 When we are so focused on being “perfect,” the time factor outweighs the benefits.
-This intensity is an indication of self-rejection because you tend to continually condemn your best as “never good enough.”
+This intensity is an indication of self-rejection because you tend to continually condemn your best as never “good enough.”

 - Attitudes of Superiority